wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.34.1 =
+* Fixed 'Real Estate Agents' premium feature: reimplemented image adding
+* Added default sort attribute 'Title' to property overview shortcode (it was missed if any property attribute was sortable)

 = 1.34.0 =
 * Added options to "Other Properties" widget to show properties of same time, if no parent property exists, and to shuffle results.
 * Fixed bug with Property Features causing error when Microsoft Word apostrophe used